Updated: Jun 2, 2021

 So, there’s a lot of knowledge based requirements here.
 If you know something, then you have the duty to perform it and I don’t think a lot of people are even aware the statute.
 But I see this question come up a lot.
 So I wanted to run through the 30 day periods, and again, just, for each 30 days’ period, it is when that person becomes aware of the death of the testator.
 And again, the testator is the person who created the will.

-Finally, there is a penalty for trying to hide a will, if you will, ‘Any person who within tend to injure or defraud any person interested in a will, suppresses or secretes any will of a person, then deceased or any information as to the existence or location of any will or having any custody of any will, fails to file it to the court or deliver it to the person named in the will to act as personal representative, shall be fined not more than $500 or imprisoned in the county jail for not more than one year or both.
-So basically, if you know there’s a will and you are trying to conceal it, to keep other people from getting money named in the will type of thing.
+Finally, there is a penalty for trying to hide a will, if you will, ‘Any person who with intent to injure or defraud any person interested in a will, suppresses or secretes any will of a person, then deceased or any information as to the existence or location of any will or having custody of any will, fails to file it in the court or deliver it to the person named in the will to act as personal representative, shall be fined not more than $500 or imprisoned in the county jail for not more than one year or both.
+See Wis.
+Stat.
+856.05(3) So basically, if you know there’s a will and you are trying to conceal it, to keep other people from getting money named in the will type of thing.
 You can be liable $500 up to a year in jail and the other heir still have the ability to sue you for damages caused by the neglect.
 So don’t do it, don’t try to hide the will, deliver it to the probate court, do your duty after someone passes.

 And again, in this 856.05, there’s even more here, I went through the highlights today.
 It's a little bit of a dense statute and a lot of legalese and old terms, but I hope this helps you understand it and helps you if you're dealing with this situation to fulfill your duty, under the will, to deliver it to the probate court.